SAP-samples/teched2021-DEV164/exercises/1_SetupTrial/README.md

 ## Conclusion

 Congratulations!
 You have now successfully subscribed to the Business Technology Platform Trial.
-You can use it to discover all functionalities provided by SAP Workflow Management and SAP Intelligent Robotic Process Automation!
+You can use it to discover all functionalities provided by SAP Workflow Management.

 ## Import Sample Content <a name="section1-import"></a>